-It is the policy of EDP University of Puerto Rico, Inc. to support laws prohibiting illegal harassment and other forms of discrimination based upon: (a) race , color, national origin, sex, political and religious affiliation as defined in the Civil Rights Act of 1964 (Civil Rights Act); (b) disabilities, as such protected class is defined in the Americans with Disabilities Act, Amendments Act of 2008 (ADAAAA); (c) age, as such protected class is defined in the Age Discrimination in Employment Act of 1967 (ADEA); (d) status as a veteran of the Vietnam Era, as such protected class is defined in the Vietnam Era, as such protected class is defined by applicable state and federal law when receiving services or using the facilities.
+It is the policy of EDP University of Puerto Rico, Inc. to support laws prohibiting illegal harassment and other forms of discrimination based upon: (a) race, color, national origin, sex, political and religious affiliation as defined in the Civil Rights Act of 1964 (Civil Rights Act); (b) disabilities, as such protected class is defined in the Americans with Disabilities Act, Amendments Act of 2008 (ADAAAA); (c) age, as such protected class is defined in the Age Discrimination in Employment Act of 1967 (ADEA); (d) status as a veteran of the Vietnam Era, as such protected class is defined in the Vietnam Era Veteran's Readjustment Act of 1974 (VEVRAA); and any other legally protected class(es) as defined by applicable state and federal law when receiving services or using the facilities.
 Questions, concerns, complaints, and requests regarding this nondiscrimination policy should be directed to the Director of Human Resources at EDP University.